Transferring shares

 You can gift shares to someone in your family – including your spouse, civil partner or children – as long as you hold the shares in a Dealing account.
 You can't transfer shares in an ISA or SIPP.
 You might want to gift the shares for tax purposes, as part of a divorce settlement, or to pass on wealth to your children.

 The process of transferring shares to a family member is a little different to above.
-You'll need to log in to your account, then send us a secure message.
-In the message, please list the investment(s) you want to transfer, and confirm the transfer is a gift.
-For investments transferred as a gift, stamp duty isn't payable.
+You'll need to log into your account and send us a secure message, selecting ‘Share gift transfer’ as the message category.

 Transferring shares to a partner can be a great way to maximise your tax allowance.
-Transfers between spouses aren't considered for capital gains tax purposes, which means that if you hold investments that have earned you a significant gain – above your annual capital gains tax allowance (£6,000 in tax year 2023/24) – you can transfer some of these investments to your spouse.
+Transfers between spouses aren't considered for capital gains tax purposes, which means that if you hold investments that have earned you a significant gain – above your annual capital gains tax allowance (£3,000 in tax year 2025/26) – you can transfer some of these investments to your spouse.
 That way, you can both make use of your annual CGT allowances.

 What are the benefits of transferring shares to an ISA?